zerodevx/svelte-toast/README.md

 ### Create Your Own Toast Actions

-For convenient composing, the recommended way is to create your own common toast actions by stubbing them out.
-For
+For convenient composing, you can either push toasts with [user-defined classes](#styling-with-user-defined-classes) (from `v0.7`), or create your own common toast actions by stubbing them out.
+For example:
-example:

 `my-theme.js`